 LisaCaitlin Perri has more than 15 years of experience with research, analysis, and project management, and nine years of experience focused on fundraising initiatives for non-profit organizations.
 She joined the moss+ross team in early 2012.
 Primarily, her work involves electronic prospect screening, data management and reporting guidance, client surveys, and on-demand research services.
 She also supports the firm’s development assessments, feasibility studies, campaign implementation engagements, board training, and strategic planning, as well as the executive searches and interim staffing.

-In the past year, she has worked with Durham Library Foundation, Forest History Society, Triangle Family Services, NC Arts in Action, Beth El Synagogue, and Conservation Trust for North Carolina.
+In the past year, she has worked with Durham 150, Durham Library Foundation, Oak City Cares, Durham Technical Community College Foundation, Triangle Family Services, NC School of Science and Mathematics, and Beth El Synagogue.

 Prior to working with moss+ross, she was the Development Assistant at SECU Family House at UNC Hospitals and at Caring House, both of which are hospital hospitality houses in the Triangle region.
 Her extensive experience with data management helped her improve the integrity of their constituent databases and generate tailored mailing lists and reliable reports to support productive fundraising efforts.